camptocamp/github-repositories-dashboard/README.md

 ### Setting up in the HTML file

+Your HTML file should contain two links:

+* A link with ID `auth_link`, whose `href` must point to `https://github.com/login/oauth/authorize?client_id=YOUR_CLIENT_ID&scope=repo` in a new window.
+This link will make the authentication request to Github, using the server-side callback;
+* A link with ID `auth_remove`, pointing to `javascript:authRemove();`, which will delete the session cookie and allow users to authenticate again with Github.

 ### Setting up the server-side callback

 OAuth on Github requires a server-side script to perform a final request and get an authentication token.
 This step cannot be achieved in Ajax.

+This repository provides a sample script in PHP, but any server-side language will do just as well.

+In the `auth.php` script, you need to edit `$client_id` and `$client_secret` to match your Github application settings.
+The script should then be named and hosted according to your application callback settings on Github.

 ## Contributing